 - Performance-based leases take leasing to the next level by setting performance targets for all parties.
 Read more about getting started with performance-based leasing.

-For high-performance buildings to become business as usual, all disciplines in the building industry need to recognize the role they play in actualizing high-performance spaces that improve health, increase resilience, and create economic opportunity across all of a community.
+For high-performance buildings to become business as usual, all disciplines in the building industry need to recognize the role they play in actualizing high-performance spaces that improve health, increase resilience, and create economic opportunity across a community.
 The design and construction phases of a project are particularly impactful.

-- The Building Innovation Hub’s Priority Action Playbook outlines a list of actions each discipline involved in building design, construction, and operation can deploy to prioritize energy efficiency, with an eye on working across disciplines for maximum effect.
+- The Building Innovation Hub’s Priority Action Playbook outlines a list of actions each discipline involved in building design, construction, and operation can deploy to prioritize energy efficiency, with an eye on working across disciplines for maximum impact.

 - Moving a business to a new location provides a clean slate to explore high-performance design solutions that offer a host of benefits, as shown in IMT’s tenant fit-out and leasing guidelines, Sustainable Solutions for the Modern Office.

 - Responsible design and construction also includes expanding opportunity and diversity in contracting.
-To help, the Building Innovation Hub provides an overview of High-road contracting standards, which establish a standard of productivity and efficiency rooted in environmental sustainability, livable wages, and shared prosperity and inclusion.
+To help, the Building Innovation Hub provides an overview of high-road contracting standards, which establish a standard of productivity and efficiency rooted in environmental sustainability, livable wages, and shared prosperity and inclusion.